-- I have applied with a UON regional Office or Agent
+- I have applied with a UON Principal Representative or Agent

-If you are applying with one of our agents or regional offices, you should contact them in the first instance as they can reset this for you.
+If you are applying with one of our agents or Principal Representatives, you should contact them in the first instance as they can reset this for you.

 If you applied directly via our website, the password you created to submit your application will be the same password for your applicant portal.
 If this still is not working, please click the ‘forgotten password button’ this can be found under the “Applicants, Partners and Affiliates” tab.
 Here you can confirm your details and choose your new password.